Embark on the ultimate foodie adventure at restaurants loved by Orlando’s locals, including Brandon McGlamery's Prato (pictured).

 Mid-Morning Fun: Park Avenue

 Just 20 minutes from downtown Orlando, Winter Park is known for its brick streets, quaint shops, inspiring museums and delicious eateries, the bulk of which can be found along this tree-lined street.
-Try some smaller offerings at a range of culinary hotspots, from Umi Japanese Restaurant to Mon Petit Chéri.
+Try some smaller offerings at a range of culinary hotspots, including Umi Japanese Fusion.

 Afternoon Activities: Orlando Breweries

-Besides being a foodie paradise, Orlando is also home to a burgeoning craft beer community.
-Central Florida's oldest in that regard is downtown's Orlando Brewing, which offers free tours.
-And in the adjacent Ivanhoe Village district, Brewing Co. has food in addition to house brews.
-While you're in the area, you can also stroll through automotive history while enjoying more to eat and drink at Ace Cafe Orlando.
+Besides being a foodie paradise, Orlando is home to a burgeoning craft-beer community.
+Central Florida’s oldest in that regard is downtown’s Orlando Brewing, which usually offers free tours.
+The adjacent Ivanhoe Village district has Ten10 Brewing Company and Ivanhoe Park Brewing Company.
+While you’re in the area, you can also stroll through automotive history while enjoying more to eat and drink at Ace Cafe Orlando.

-The winner of multiple awards, Brandon McGlamery is one of Orlando's most acclaimed chefs.
-You can also taste his creations at Winter Park's Prato and Luke's Kitchen and Bar in Maitland, but if you only have room in your schedule for one of them, make it this stylish spot in Winter Park.
+The winner of multiple awards, including James Beard nominations, Brandon McGlamery is one of Orlando’s most acclaimed chefs.
+You can you taste his creations at Winter Park's Prato and Luke’s Kitchen in nearby Maitland, but if you only have room in your schedule for one of them, make it this stylish spot.

 Second Dinner: Artisan’s Table

 Yes, a second dinner.
-Take a quick jaunt back to downtown Orlando (or down the street if you're already in the area) for this intimate, foodie-friendly eatery, which features a constantly evolving menu with locally sourced ingredients.
+Take a quick jaunt back to downtown Orlando (or down the street if you’re already in the area) for Artisan's Table: an intimate, foodie-friendly eatery that features a constantly evolving menu with locally sourced ingredients.
 In fact, their offerings are so fresh, the menu has been known to change daily.